-This handout will explain how to take care of your tracheostomy (trach) tube or stoma after you leave the hospital.
+This handout will explain how to take care of your tracheostomy (trach) tube or laryngectomy stoma after you leave the hospital.
 These cares are an important part of your daily life.
-You need to clean crust or mucous from your airway to prevent breathing problems.
+You need to clean crusting and mucus from your airway to prevent breathing problems.

-Irrigations must be done at least 2-3 times a day.
+Saline irrigations must be done at least 2-3 times a day.
 You should also do an irrigation whenever you feel that your airway is partly blocked or full of mucus.
-These steps are the same for all types of trach tubes (Shiley, Laryngectomy (Lary) tube, or Jackson).
+These steps are the same for all types of trach tubes (Shiley, Jackson, Moore, Bivona or Laryngectomy [Lary] tube).

 Wash your hands before starting.